-Detox eliminates the physical dependency on carfentanil, but inpatient (residential) or outpatient rehabilitation programs are just as important to target the psychological part of the recovery process.
-Individuals are surrounded by professionals who can help them stay sober and focus on their mental health.
+While detox eliminates the physical dependency on the drug, inpatient (residential) or outpatient rehabilitation programs are just as important to target the psychological part of the recovery process.
+Clinical treatment allows individuals to uncover the root of their addiction and learn positive stress-coping and relapse-prevention skills.
+Medication-Assisted Treatment is also an important step in the recovery process.
+It combines addiction medication, counseling, and behavioral therapy.
 For further treatment, it’s recommended that the person in recovery join a community living program and regularly attend 12 Step meetings.
-Afterwards, outpatient treatment helps people recovering from carfentanil to continue their sobriety efforts and maintain healthy habits in their life outside of rehabilitation.
+Afterwards, outpatient treatment helps people recovering from opioid addiction to continue their sobriety efforts and maintain healthy habits in their life outside of rehabilitation.

-Holistic therapies are proven to help ease cravings and assist in carfentanil addiction treatment.
-Individuals who used carfentanil to alleviate pain can experience similar relief through acupuncture.
-Yoga and meditation may reduce drug cravings and withdrawal symptoms, as well as provide a healthy outlet to cope with daily stressors and triggers.
+Furthermore, holistic therapies are proven to help ease cravings and assist in addiction treatment.
+For example, individuals who used carfentanil to alleviate pain can experience similar relief through acupuncture.
+Additionally, yoga and meditation may reduce drug cravings and withdrawal symptoms, as well as provide a healthy outlet to cope with daily stressors and triggers.